Skip to main content

 The connection between GH and thyroid function extends beyond a simple stimulation of T4 to T3 conversion.
 The process is mediated by the family of deiodinase enzymes, specifically iodothyronine deiodinase type 1 and type 2 (D1 and D2).
 GH appears to upregulate the expression and activity of these enzymes, particularly in the liver and peripheral tissues.

 This is a direct, mechanistic link between a GH pulse and the subsequent availability of biologically active T3.
-This T3 then binds to nuclear receptors (TRs), which regulate the transcription of a vast array of genes controlling basal metabolic rate, mitochondrial biogenesis, and substrate utilization.
+This T3 then binds to nuclear thyroid hormone receptors (TRs), which regulate the transcription of a vast array of genes controlling basal metabolic rate, mitochondrial biogenesis, and substrate utilization.
 Therefore, a peptide-induced GH pulse effectively acts as a metabolic accelerant by ensuring the final, critical step of thyroid hormone activation is optimized.

 Simultaneously, this triad is influenced by the HPA axis.
 Glucocorticoids, such as cortisol, exert an inhibitory effect on the Hypothalamic-Pituitary-Thyroid (HPT) axis, primarily by suppressing the release of Thyrotropin-Releasing Hormone (TRH) and Thyroid-Stimulating Hormone (TSH).
 Furthermore, elevated cortisol can inhibit the activity of deiodinase enzymes, impairing T4-to-T3 conversion.